Seven Sisters Hike

 05 June 2026 | 20 Kms | 1-day Challenge

-Following on the success of last year’s Fitprints for Good Yorkshire 3-Peaks challenge, this year we are adding a hiking challenge, the Seven Sisters hike.
+Following on from the success of last year’s Fitprints for Good Yorkshire 3-Peaks challenge, this year we are offering a hiking challenge, the Seven Sisters hike.

 This June, you could be among the MUFG colleagues taking part in the MUFG Seven Sisters hike.